fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applying_templates.md

 1. This message references the correct template schema for a Flight Cancellation message, but no xsi:type is present to actually apply the template.
 2. With no xsi:type in place, the `<FficeMessage>` element is still using the unrestricted "FficeMessageType" complex type instead of the restricted "FficeFC_FficeMessageType".
 As such, no template restrictions are being applied.
 3. This, in turn, means the `<flight>` element is still using the unrestricted complex type "FlightType".
-4. And that means the inclusion of the `<flightRulesCategory>` element will correctly but unexpectedly be considered <b style='color:green'>valid</b> during schema validation.
+4. And that means the inclusion of the `<flightRulesCategory>` element will correctly but unexpectedly be considered <b style='color:green'>valid</b> during schema validation, removing this data correctness check along with any other benefits the template should have afforded this data exchange.

 <pre><code class="language-xml">
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;